-This week, we meet Justine Rizzo, president of the Montpellier midwifery student association, AMESF.
-Goals, actions, determination—find out everything you need to know about this association in this interview!
+This week, we’re talking with Justine Rizzo, president of the Montpellier Midwifery Students’ Association (AMESF).
+Goals, initiatives, and dedication—find out everything you need to know about this association in this interview!

 In a nutshell, what is AMESF?